areas of expertise

-Ms. Nava counsels clients on a wide variety of privacy and data security issues, including compliance with the California Consumer Privacy Act (CCPA), the California Privacy Rights Act (CPRA), the Virginia Consumer Data Protection Act (VCDPA), the European General Data Protection Regulation (GDPR), the Children’s Online Privacy Protection Act (COPPA), and other privacy-related rules and regulations.
-She also handles transactional matters -- including drafting and reviewing client policies and technology agreements -- and assists with security incident investigations.
+Maria counsels clients on a wide variety of privacy and data security issues, including compliance with the California Privacy Rights Act (CPRA), the Virginia Consumer Data Protection Act (VCDPA), the European General Data Protection Regulation (GDPR), the Children’s Online Privacy Protection Act (COPPA), and other privacy-related rules and regulations.
+She also handles transactional matters -- including drafting and reviewing client policies and technology agreements -- and assists with security incident investigations and notification.

-Ms. Nava attended UCLA for both undergraduate and law school.
-While at UCLA School of Law, she wrote on the possible privacy concerns posed by a digital evidence repository.
-The article was published by the International Criminal Court Forum.
-She is certified as an Information Privacy Professional (CIPP/US) and is admitted to practice in California.
+Maria attended UCLA for both undergraduate and law school.
+While at UCLA School of Law, she wrote an article on the possible privacy concerns posed by a digital evidence repository, which was published by the International Criminal Court Forum.
+She is certified as an Information Privacy Professional (CIPP/US) and admitted to practice in California.

 UCLA School of Law

 Upcoming Speaking Engagements

 Please join us for Frankfurt Kurnit's inaugural Tech Law Summit at our offices in downtown Manhattan on Thursday, May 4, 2023.
 The event will be held in person only, and space is limited.
 Read more.